thodges-gh/ChainLink-Node/NodeFAQ.md

 ## Is there a reward system for running a node?

-You'll set your own prices for retriving data from 3rd party sources.
+You'll set your own prices (paid in LINK) for retriving data from 3rd party sources.
 It is not yet known how the node operator incentive fund will be used.
 So for now, the prices which you set on your node will be the only known form of income to node operators.

 ---